ICECapstone/PM2.5/README.md

 # PM2.5

-n this lecture, you will use your NodeMCU to read PM1, PM2.5 and PM10 level from PMS5003, and display them on ThingSpeak in 20-second intervals.
+In this lecture, you will use your NodeMCU to read PM1, PM2.5 and PM10 level from PMS5003, and display them on ThingSpeak in 20-second intervals.

 You will need: